sinatijani/real-estate-property-analysis-python/README.md

-# US Real Estate Data: Cleaning It Up!

-Okay, so I got my hands on this US real estate dataset.
-It was a mess!
-My goal was to clean it up and make it usable, like if I was running a real estate agency.
-Here's what I did:

-## The Messy Data

-* **First Look:**
-    * I loaded the data into Pandas, called it "df".
-    * Right away, I saw tons of duplicates.
-Like, 86% of the data was exactly the same!
-    * The "full address" column was overkill, so I just kept the city and state.
-* **More Duplicates:**
-    * Even after that, there were still 772 more duplicates based on the address.
-    * I sorted the data by address, price, size, and sold date, then got rid of the extras.
-    * Ended up with "df4", which was clean of address duplicates and had no nulls.

-## Dealing with Crazy Prices

-* **Outliers:**
-    * The prices were all over the place.
-I used charts and stats to find the outliers (the super low or high prices).
-    * I used the IQR method to find the right cut-off points, and got rid of the outliers.
-    * This gave me "df5", my main clean dataset.
-* **Fixing Nulls:**
-    * "df5" still had some missing values in beds, baths, size, etc.
-    * I filled those with the median values.
-    * Left the missing "sold date" alone, because it means the property hasn't sold yet, which is useful info.
-* **Final Check:**
-    * Did a final check on the stats.
-    * Found a few more outliers, but decided to leave them because I didn't want to lose too much data.
-    * Did a correlation analysis and a heat map.
-    * Saved the clean data as an Excel file.

-## Why This Matters

-* **Clean Data is Key:**
-    * You can't do good analysis with bad data.
-    * This project shows I can handle messy data and get it ready for analysis.
-* **Real Estate Insights:**
-    * I also looked at some basic stats, like average prices, to see how they could be used in a real estate context.
-    * For example, the mean price helps give a general idea of the market.
-* **Libraries:**
-    * Used Pandas, Numpy, Seaborn, Scipy, and Matplotlib.

-## The Result

-* The final dataset "df5" is about 12.5% of the original data.
-* I also did some basic analysis, like property values by state and sales trends, but the cleaning was the main focus.

-* Kindly read the report for the full breakdown
+# US Real Estate Data: Comprehensive Data Cleansing and Preparation

+## Project Overview

+This project focused on the comprehensive cleaning and preparation of a US real estate dataset to ensure its suitability for analytical purposes, particularly within a real estate agency context.
+The primary objective was to transform a raw, inconsistent dataset into a clean, reliable resource for subsequent analysis.

+## Data Cleansing and Preparation Methodology

+* **Initial Data Assessment:**
+    * Loaded the dataset into a Pandas DataFrame for initial inspection.
+    * Identified significant data quality issues, including a high volume of duplicate records (approximately 86% of the dataset) and redundant address information.
+    * Extracted essential location data (city and state) from the "full address" column.
+* **Duplicate Record Removal:**
+    * Eliminated duplicate records based on address, price, size, and sold date criteria.
+    * Resulted in a cleaned DataFrame ("df4") free of address duplicates and null values in key columns.
+* **Outlier Management:**
+    * Identified and addressed price outliers using statistical methods and visualizations (charts).
+    * Applied the Interquartile Range (IQR) method to determine appropriate outlier thresholds.
+    * Generated a refined dataset ("df5") with mitigated price outliers.
+* **Missing Value Imputation:**
+    * Imputed missing values in numerical columns (beds, baths, size) using median values.
+    * Retained missing "sold date" values to indicate unsold properties, recognizing their analytical value.
+* **Final Data Validation:**
+    * Conducted a final statistical review of the cleaned dataset.
+    * Performed correlation analysis and generated a heatmap to understand feature relationships.
+    * Saved the cleaned dataset as an Excel file for future use.

+## Key Outcomes and Learnings

+* **Data Integrity:**
+    * Demonstrated the critical importance of data cleaning in ensuring the reliability of subsequent analyses.
+    * Showcased the ability to effectively handle and rectify significant data quality issues.
+* **Real Estate Data Insights:**
+    * Conducted preliminary statistical analyses (e.g., average price calculations) to illustrate the dataset's potential for real estate-related insights.
+    * Highlighted the dataset's utility in understanding market trends and property valuations.
+* **Technical Proficiency:**
+    * Utilized Python libraries, including Pandas, NumPy, Seaborn, SciPy, and Matplotlib, for data manipulation and visualization.
+    * Demonstrated proficiency in data cleaning, outlier detection, and missing value imputation techniques.

+## Project Results

+* The final cleaned dataset ("df5") represents approximately 12.5% of the original data, reflecting the extent of data redundancy and inconsistencies.
+* Preliminary analyses, such as property values by state and sales trend assessments, were conducted, with a primary emphasis on data cleansing.
+* For a comprehensive analysis and detailed findings, please refer to the project report.